 Of important note, Arkadelphia is also a city of artists.
 Arkadelphia has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Arkadelphia’s character.

-As is often the case in a small city, Arkadelphia doesn't have a public transportation system that people use for their commute.
+Arkadelphia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Arkadelphia are very well educated compared to the average community in the nation: 35.72% of adults in Arkadelphia have a bachelor's degree or even advanced degree.
+The population of Arkadelphia is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.78% of adults in Arkadelphia have a bachelor's degree or even advanced degree.

-The per capita income in Arkadelphia in 2010 was $16,562, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
-This equates to an annual income of $66,248 for a family of four.
+The per capita income in Arkadelphia in 2010 was $17,188, which is middle income relative to Arkansas, and low income relative to the rest of the US.
+This equates to an annual income of $68,752 for a family of four.
 However, Arkadelphia contains both very wealthy and poor people as well.
-Arkadelphia also has one of the higher rates of people living in poverty in the nation, with 31.08% of its population below the federal poverty line.
+Arkadelphia also has one of the higher rates of people living in poverty in the nation, with 33.00% of its population below the federal poverty line.

-Arkadelphia is a very ethnically-diverse city.
+Arkadelphia is an extremely ethnically-diverse city.
 The people who call Arkadelphia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arkadelphia residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Arkadelphia include Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Arkadelphia is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Indic languages.